 The Adaptive Arts Program targets adults with functional limitations (mental health issues; physical, sensory, or intellectual limitations) or who are experiencing social and cultural exclusion (francisation, literacy, new arrivals).

 Participants must be affiliated with a socio-community, cultural, or health-care organization.

 Through the Youth Adaptive Arts Program, workshops are also available for young people with functional limitations.

 Projects for the 2020-2021 season

-For the 2020-2021 season, the Adaptive Arts Program consists of four projects centred on dance, singing, music, and expressive interpretation.
+For the 2020-2021 season, the Adaptive Arts Program consists of five projects centred on dance, singing, music, theater and writing.
 Each project is broken down into a series of practical workshops offering an introduction to the performing arts, led by an artist-mediator.